Matching With Pre-Existing Binding Agreements: The Agreeable Core

-We devote \cref{sec:PEalg} to developing the machinery to prove our main result, namely, that the agreeable core is never empty.
-In the remainder of this section we briefly touch on several aspects of the agreeable core that do not require our more involved techniques. \Cref{sec:efficiency} shows that the agreeable core is always Pareto efficient, and conversely if $\rema$ is Pareto efficient then $\{\rema\}$ is the agreeable core.
-As alluded to in the introduction, our model features several connections with both the classical model of stability \citep{gale_college_1962} and more recent models of reassignment \citep{combe_design_2022, pereyra_dynamic_2013}.
-In \cref{sec:connectiontostability} and \cref{sec:connectiontoreassignment} we develop these connections; as an expository device and a prelude to our algorithm, we highlight the two leading algorithms in two-sided matching -- the Deferred Acceptance (DA) and the Top Trading Cycles (TTC) algorithms -- and their adaptations used in the literature to guarantee individual rationality.
+I devote \Cref{sec:PEalg} to developing the machinery to prove my main result, namely, that the agreeable core is never empty.
+In the remainder of this section I briefly touch on several aspects of the agreeable core that do not require my more involved techniques. \Cref{sec:efficiency} shows that the agreeable core is always Pareto efficient, and conversely if $\rema$ is Pareto efficient then $\{\rema\}$ is the agreeable core.
+As alluded to in the introduction, my model features several connections with both the classical model of stability \citep{gale_college_1962} and more recent models of reassignment \citep{combe_design_2022, pereyra_dynamic_2013}.
+In \Cref{sec:connectiontostability} and \Cref{sec:connectiontoreassignment} I develop these connections; as an expository device and a prelude to my algorithm, I highlight the two leading algorithms in two-sided matching---the Deferred Acceptance and the Top Trading Cycles algorithms---and their adaptations used in the literature to guarantee individual rationality.